jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 of the way of them sharing it.
 He is a science fiction writer, activist, blog- ger, and journalist.
-Beginning with his first nov- el, _Down and Out in the Magic Kingdom_ , in 2003, his work has been published under a Creative
+Beginning with his first nov- el, _Down and Out in the Magic Kingdom_, in 2003, his work has been published under a Creative
 Commons license.
-Cory is coeditor of the pop- ular CC-licensed site _Boing Boing_ , where he
+Cory is coeditor of the pop- ular CC-licensed site _Boing Boing_, where he

 ```
 writes about technology, politics, and intel-
 lectual property.
 He has also written several
 nonfiction books, including the most recent
-Information Doesn’t Want to Be Free , about the
+Information Doesn’t Want to Be Free, about the
 ways in which creators can make a living in the
 Internet age.
 Cory primarily makes money by selling phys-